Extremal subsets in geodesically complete spaces with curvature bounded above: Properties

 To prove the opposite inequality, suppose $k$ is the splitting number of $v\in T_pE$, where $k\ge 2$.
 If $v$ is not the vertex, we may assume $v\in\Sigma_pE$.
 It is easy to see that the splitting number of $v$ in $\Sigma_p$ is not less than $k-1$.
 If $v$ is the vertex, then there exists a noncritical collection $\{\xi_i\}_{i=1}^k$ of $\Sigma_p$ with a regular direction $\eta$.
 By Proposition \ref{prop:dirf}(2), there exists $\zeta\in\Sigma_pE$ such that $|\zeta\xi_i|=\pi/2$ for any $i\ge 2$ and $|\zeta\eta|\ge\pi/2$.
 By Lemma \ref{lem:ind}(2) the noncritical number of $\zeta$ is at least $k-1$.
 This completes the proof. \end{proof}

 \begin{rem} The last argument in the above proof shows that $k\le\dim F+1$ in Proposition \ref{prop:dirf}. \end{rem}

 \begin{rem} The equality of Corollary \ref{cor:dim2} does not hold in general.
 For example, let $X$, $C$, and $D$ be as in Example \ref{ex:nsy}.
-Then $C\cup D$ is an extremal subset of $X$ with local dimension $2$ at the origin, but its tangent cone at the origin is $1$-dimensional: in fact it is a $1$-regular point of $C\cup D$. \end{rem}
+Then $C\cup D$ is an extremal subset of $X$ with local dimension $2$ at the origin, but its tangent cone at the origin is $1$-dimensional, i.e., $\mathbb R$. \end{rem}